 If you are in a rush the best underwater scooter is Yamaha RDS 300 Seascooter with Camera Mount

 An underwater scooter, also known as a diver propulsion vehicle (DPV) or swimmer delivery vehicle (SDV), is a motorized device used to increase a diver’s range and speed during underwater excursions.
 These devices are used in a variety of underwater applications, including recreational, professional, and occupational dives.
-Underwater scooters enable scuba divers and snorkelers to use less air and, therefore, extend their dive time.
+Sea scooters enable scuba divers and snorkelers to use less air and, therefore, extend their dive run time.
 Scooters also do some of the work for divers, giving them more time to better observe and interact with their underwater surroundings.

 The Best Underwater Scooters are as follows:

 - Yamaha RDS 300 Seascooter with Camera Mount